Space Mirror Memorial: Memorial elements

 Near the Space Mirror is a granite wall, bearing pictures and brief biographies of those listed on the Mirror.
 The Space Mirror Memorial was designed by Wes Jones of Holt Hinshaw Pfau Jones and was commissioned after he won an international design competition.

 Defunct Sun tracking mechanism

 The memorial as built incorporated motors and jackscrews to constantly track the Sun across the sky in both pan and tilt axes.
 Parabolic reflectors on the back side of the mirror would then direct the sunlight through the acrylic panels to brilliantly illuminate the honorees' names with sunlight.
 Supplemental floodlights were used when the sunlight was inadequate.

 In 1997, the tracking system failed, allowing part of the monument to strike a steel beam on an adjacent platform.
 Insurance paid $375,000 for repair work, but later, the mechanism again ground to a halt, due to further problems with the slewing ring.

 Estimated cost of repairs was around $700,000, and the Astronauts Memorial Foundation unanimously decided the money would be better spent on educational programs instead.
-The floodlights were repositioned and are kept burning 24 hours a day to illuminate the memorial.
+The floodlights were repositioned and are kept shining 24 hours a day to illuminate the memorial.